Edward-choi/FINA4350/blogs/Group1-Post03.md

 Tags: Group 1 remarC
 ---

-In this blog post, we will introduce how we use BERT to analyse the text data collected from data_preparation.md.
+In this blog post, we will introduce how we use BERT to analyse the text data collected from the previous post.

 ## BERT
 BERT (Bidirectional Encoder Representations from Transformers) is a pre-trained natural language processing (NLP) model developed by Google.
 It is based on the Transformer architecture, which is a neural network architecture designed to handle sequential data, such as natural language.
 The model is pre-trained on a large corpus of text data and can be fine-tuned on specific NLP tasks, such as sentiment analysis, question-answering, and text classification.
 It has achieved state-of-the-art results on many NLP benchmarks and has become a popular choice for NLP tasks.